-Latching Inputs The Latching Input terminals accept an up to 24VDC signal across pins17-15, 18-16, 35-33, and 36-34.
-The latching function is performed as programmed when power is applied/removed, OFF to ON and/or ON to OFF, to/from the input.
+- 5Vdc supply The 7262 module also uses the external power supply to generate a 5Vdc user power supply that can be used to power encoders and or sensors that run on 5Vdc.
+This 5Vdc supply can supply a maximum of 500mA ( $\pm$ 5%) of current. - Latching Inputs These opto-coupler input terminals accept up to 24VDC signal across pins 17-15, 18-16, The latching function is performed as programmed when power is applied/removed, OFF to ON and/or ON to OFF, to/from the input.

-Voltage Range: 0 to 30Vdc On State: 8 to 30Vdc Off State: 0 to 2Vdc power.

-Current Draw: 10mA @ 24Vdc
+Voltage Range: 0 to 30Vdc On State: 8 to 30Vdc Off State: 0 to 2Vdc Current Draw: 10mA @ 24Vdc Can be wired to single ended sinking or sourcing sensors